 Collaborating to Reduce Food Waste

 Food waste is often a large part of a hotel’s waste stream.
 In collaboration with other hotel companies, the American Hotel and Lodging Association, World Wildlife Fund, and with support from The Rockefeller Foundation, Hyatt contributed to the creation and launch of a toolkit developed to advance industry-wide food waste prevention.
-We also work with Feeding America on food bank donation programs to determine how to overcome challenges hotels face in donating food.
+We also work with a variety of organizations that assist hotels in establishing donation programs for excess edible food.

-To accelerate progress in this area, we have 2020 food waste targets, starting at managed full service hotels in our Americas region:
+To accelerate progress in this area, we have 2020 food waste targets, starting at managed full service hotels: